zabsalahid/serialport-gsm/README.md

 ```

 ## License
-SerialPort-GSM is [ISC licensed](LICENSE) and all it's dependencies are MIT or BSD licensed.
+SerialPort-GSM is [MIT licensed](LICENSE) and all it's dependencies are MIT or BSD licensed.